-Unfortunately, we had to take note of several confirmed cases of chemical weapons' use in the past years, most importantly in Syria, the United Kingdom and Russia.
-After a particularly horrific use of Sarin against the civilian population of Ghouta in August 2013, which killed over 1400 civilians, Syria was requested by the UN Security Council to join and implement the Chemical Weapons Convention.
-Several following decisions by OPCW political organs clearly defined the path for Syria to comply with this request.
+Unfortunately, we had to take note of several confirmed cases of chemical weapons use in the past years, most importantly in Syria, the United Kingdom and Russia.
+After a particularly horrific use of sarin against the civilian population of Ghouta in August 2013, which killed over 1400 civilians, Syria was requested by the United Nations Security Council to join and implement the Convention.
+Several following decisions by the OPCW policy-making organs clearly defined the path for Syria to comply with this request.
 Consequently, Syria committed itself to declare and destroy all chemical weapons held by the government.
-But unfortunately, Damascus has never delivered on this obligation, and to this day, it continues to refuse effective cooperation with the OPCW, as we could all read i.a. in the last report from the Director General to this EC100 (EC-100/DG.13).

-Due to this Syrian lack of cooperation, it is still not possible to clarify all gaps, discrepancies, and inconsistencies noted in Syria's initial declaration and subsequent submissions.
+Unfortunately, Damascus has never delivered on this obligation, and to this day, it continues to refuse effective cooperation with the OPCW, as we could all read in the last report on this from the Director General (EC-100/DG.13).
+Due to this Syrian lack of cooperation, it is still not possible to clarify all gaps, discrepancies, and inconsistencies noted in the Syrian Arab Republic's initial declaration and subsequent submissions.
 Since April 2021, the work of the Secretariat has additionally been hampered by the Syrian refusal to issue the visa for all OPCW experts of the Declaration Assessment Team (DAT).
-Germany deeply regrets that Syria is clearly non-compliant with its obligations under paragraph 7 of Article VII of the Chemical Weapons Convention as well as paragraph 7 of UN Security Council resolution 2118 (2013) and other relevant OPCW decisions.
-Germany also notes that Damascus has not even tried to come into compliance with the Convention by completing the steps defined in the decision of the 25th CSP of April 2021(Addressing the possession and use of chemical weapons by the Syrian Arab Republic, C-25/DEC.9).
+Germany deeply regrets that the Syrian Arab Republic is clearly non-compliant with its obligations under paragraph 7 of Article VII of the Convention as well as paragraph 7 of United Nations Security Council resolution 2118 (2013) and other relevant OPCW decisions.
+Germany also notes that Damascus has not even tried to come into compliance with the Convention by completing the steps defined in the decision of the Twenty-Fifth Session of the Conference of the States Parties of April 2021 (Addressing the possession and use of chemical weapons by the Syrian Arab Republic, C-25/DEC.9).
 As long as Damascus' stance of non-compliance will last, Syria will not be able to regain full rights and privileges under the Convention.
-We urge the Syrian government to finally come to accept its obligations.
+We urge the Syrian Government to finally come to accept its obligations.

-Germany also wishes to applaud the Technical Secretariat and the Director General for their tireless efforts to enable progress on the dossier of chemical weapons in Syria.
-The work of the OPCW's Fact Finding Missions, Declaration Assessment Team and Investigation and Identification Team reflects integrity, professionalism and perseverance by highly competent OPCW experts.
+Germany also wishes to applaud the Technical Secretariat and the Director-General for their tireless efforts to enable progress on the dossier of chemical weapons in Syria.
+The work of the OPCW's Fact-Finding Mission (FFM), Declaration Assessment Team (DAT) and Investigation and Identification Team (IIT) reflects integrity, professionalism and perseverance by highly competent OPCW experts.
 They are not to blame for the lack of progress on the destruction of chemical weapons in Syria.
-We are grateful for these experts' work and look forward to coming reports by FFM and IIT.
+We are grateful for the work of these experts and look forward to the coming reports by FFM and IIT.